itinstructor/OWM_API_CSharp/README.md

 ### Overview
 - This library retrieves the OpenWeatherMap API returns in JSON, and converts them to C# objects with properties for easy interaction in C# projects.
 Built in .NET Standard 2.0
 - It supports (most/all) of the returned data the API returns in JSON.
+- There are extra conversions not present in the API.
 - The JSON API returned properties are sometimes present, and sometimes not.
-- Check properties for null vals before assigning.
-Don't assume they exist or are good values.
+- Use exception handling in an application.
 Things go wrong.

 ### Returned Data
 - Clouds